Child Care Council 2022 Public Policy Agenda

 More investment at every level of government so that…

-- Subsidy reimbursement rates increase each year until they reach NYS market rates
+- Child Care Subsidy Program reimbursement rates for contracted providers match NYS market rates

-- More Title XX child care slots are available
+- Title XX child care slots are greatly expanded for families up to 255% FPL (on average)

 - The NYS Market Rate allows for the purchase of 75% of care options, up from 69%